This page was updated on May 22, 2020.

-There is so much information available online about COVID-19, and we’ll share some relevant links below as resources for reliable, regular updates.
+There is so much information available online about COVID-19, and we’ve shared some relevant links and COVID-19-related content below.
 We cannot emphasize enough the need for the basics of infection control:

 - Wash your hands regularly or use hand sanitizer,